RevenyouIO/Bots-Lab/README.md

 ### Write bot
 See the botsjabloon.py for an explanation about writing your first bot.
 This means you have to implement the function `get_buy_or_sell_signal` and store that function in a python file (extension .py).
-For an exapmple see rsi.py.
+For an example see rsi.py.

 ### Config test
 See `config_test` for the simulation parameters of the backtesting engine and the data settings for